Is Korean Beauty cruelty free?

 Heimish have confirmed that they do not sell in China

-Pyunkang Yul have confirmed that they have had some products approved on the Chinese FDA so will start to sell in China
+Pyunkang Yul had initially stated that they were working on getting some products approved on the Chinese FDA so will start to sell in China.
+These plans were for the body lotions and have since been shelved.
+They still strongly claim to be cruelty free

 The company who owns J.One have confirmed that they do not sell any products currently on the Chinese market.
 However, there seems to be a grey area in that there are some J.One products registered on the Chinese FDA but the company themselves do not know whether they ever came from J.One or whether they are duplicates created by a total different, unaffiliated Chinese company.
 There are no conversations or data passed between the company that owns J.One and this Chinese company.